sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

 `DBeaver` is a free and open-source database tool and can be used with the SAP HANA JDBC driver.

-The following steps demonstrate how to configure `DBeaver` to connect to SAP HANA Cloud or SAP HANA, express edition using the JDBC driver.
+The following steps demonstrate how to configure `DBeaver` to connect to SAP HANA Cloud or SAP HANA on-premise instance using the JDBC driver.

 1. [Download](https://dbeaver.io/download/), install or unzip, and run the community edition of `DBeaver`.